gchudnov/swearwolf/README.md

 <i>A<b>text</b>B<u>C</u></i>
 ```

 ## Example

-The project contains an example that depicts the library usage and keyboard / mouse handling.
+The project contains an example that depicts the usage of the library with keyboard and mouse handling.
 To build an example application, invoke:

 ```sbt
 sbt example/assembly
 ```

-The executable file will be built and saved in `target `directory.
+The executable file will be built and saved in */target* directory.

-## NOTE
+## Compatibility

 **The library was built and tested on Ubuntu 18.04.5 LTS with GNU bash, version 4.4.20**.
-There is a chance that the library won't be working on a different OS or/and terminals.

 ## Contact